Menopause Hormone Therapy: Timing Doesn’t Matter

-We’ve created this fact sheet because it is important for women of all ages, and the clinicians who take care of them, to understand what we now know about taking hormones to prevent chronic conditions such as heart disease, Alzheimer’s and cognitive decline.
+We’ve created this consumer health information because it is important for women of all ages, and the clinicians who take care of them, to understand what we now know about taking hormones to prevent chronic conditions such as heart disease, Alzheimer’s and cognitive decline.

 - 727 healthy women took part in the study.
 They were on average 52 years old at the beginning of the study.